WeBankPartners/wecube-plugins-qcloud/README_EN.md

 ## Introduction

-Qcloud plugin is an open-source project used by Wecube to management lifecycle of IAAS and PAAS resource on Tencent Cloud.
+QCloud plugin is an open-source project used by Wecube to management life cycle of IAAS and PAAS resource on Tencent Cloud.

-It provides basic resource manangement and some advanced apis to support more complicated context,like create subnet with route table,query resource type and region with ip address etc,create loadbalancer and associate backend host with no need to care CLB(tencent cloud loadbalancer) listener.
+It provides basic resource manangement and some advanced apis to support more complicated context,like create subnet with route table,query resource type and region with ip address,create loadbalancer and associate backend host with no need to care CLB(tencent cloud loadbalancer) listener,etc.

 <img src="./docs/compile/images/plugin_function_en.png" />